thomas-compagnoni/iOthello/README.md

 Welcome to Othello-AI, a project which includes basic functions to play Othello, a GUI to help the user-experience and, above all, the implementation of Machine Learning for an AI-Bot. *Ready to beat it?*

-The game is simple to understand, however [here's a brief summary of the rules](https://www.worldothello.org/about/about-othello/othello-rules/official-rules/english).
+The game is simple to understand, however if you don't know the rules [here's a brief summary](https://www.worldothello.org/about/about-othello/othello-rules/official-rules/english).

 ## An overview
 In the example below the white player is a random bot, the black one is the trained bot.<br>